StewBC/machines/import/a2m/README.md

 ### Assembler sample
 The sample folder contains sample code for use with the assembler.
 See the [Sample Code README](samples/README.md).
 There's also a python script to help de-scope ca65 assembler source files.

+## Something about the code
+In this project, a typedef struct is referred to as a "class."
+The main hardware class, APPLE2, manages hardware subcomponents like the speaker and SmartPort.
+The VIEWPORT class handles rendering, keyboard input, making sounds, and debugging windows.
+Most API calls use an APPLE2 instance as the first parameter (named m for machine).

+The APPLE2 structure is designed to be compact, with dynamic allocation for certain components to support potential "time travel" functionality.

 ## The source files and what they do
 File | Description